Free Guide · Updated 2026 · FDA-Aligned

 Document the change-controlled workflow for delivering security patches: how updates are tested, signed, distributed, and validated in the field.

-- Patch development and testing under 21 CFR 820 change control
+- Deliverables.
+Patch development and testing under 21 CFR 820 change control; update delivery mechanism (OTA, service, CDN); rollback and failure handling procedures.

-FDA guidance §VI.C - updateability is a required architecture view.
-Update mechanism must be validated end-to-end.
+- FDA / Standards tie.
+FDA guidance VI.C requires an updateability architecture view; the update mechanism must be validated end-to-end.

 Incident Response Plan